wenerme/tellets-php/README.md

 * Template is easy to modify and implement.
 * No database.
 * No admin board, you don't have to care about you blog site.
-* Zero configuration, you can put tellets everywhere whit no change.
+* Zero configuration, you can put tellets everywhere with no change.
 * Easy to write extension for tellets.
 * Integrate disqus and duoshuo  for comments.